 The Joggins Fossil Institute is dedicated to the continued research and study of the Joggins Fossil Cliffs UNESCO World Heritage Site.
 In support of this mission we have developed a Research Associate Program to encourage scientists to apply their expertise to the further study of the Joggins Fossil Cliffs.

-The Joggins Fossil Institute’s (JFI) Executive Director may, upon recommendation of the Science Advisory Committee (SAC), appoint — on a temporary basis — Research Associates to carry out specific research projects.
+The Joggins Fossil Institute’s (JFI) Curator of Palaeontology may, upon recommendation of the Science Advisory Committee (SAC), appoint — on a temporary basis — Research Associates to carry out specific research projects.
 The timeframe for appointments for Research Associates may be up to three years, with options for renewal upon request.
 Research Associates are required to provide a short report (including relevant publications) on their progress on an annual basis.

 Statement of purpose